wp-plugins/mycurator/README.txt

 * Or you may choose to manually curate the best insights from the articles into your own blog posts.
 * Each article is saved as a readable page, like Instapaper, using Diffbot technology.

-MyCurator is free for individuals, bloggers and non-profits, but you will have to obtain an API Key to access the cloud services.
-For businesses, those promoting products and higher volume users, low priced monthly plans are available.
+MyCurator is free for individuals and non-profits, but you will have to obtain an API Key to access the cloud services.
+For businesses, those promoting products, internet marketers and higher volume users, low priced monthly plans are available - always with a free 30 day trial.
 Visit http://www.target-info.com/ for more information.

 == Installation ==